Wildlife Conservation Volunteer Programs

 Africa, the home of the Big 5, offers many unique experiences for volunteering in wildlife conservation.
 Perhaps you’d like to help with research on carnivore tracking in Namibia, or, if you are a qualified vet, you can take part in a 12 day Vets Gone Wild experience in South Africa.
 If you’re looking for a slightly different African experience, how about wildlife conservation in the Seychelles, where you can learn to dive and assist with coral reef regeneration projects.

 If getting up close and personal with a baby sloth or sea turtles sounds like your idea of a good time, how about visiting Costa Rica or Mexico?
 You can assist SEE Turtles by doing sea turtle research in Baja California.
 A longer-term option could have you volunteering for up to 24 weeks in Peru, undertaking rainforest rehabilitation and animal tracking conservation work.

 Looking for an opportunity to stick to an English-speaking country?
 How about volunteering in Australia?
-Based in Perth, you can help the local community by working with injured or sick animals with Animal Experience International.
-You can even volunteer at Australia Zoo, an award-winning animal park founded by the famed Steve Irwin, on Australia's Sunshine Coast.
+You can help the local community by working with injured or sick animals or volunteer at Australia Zoo, an award-winning animal park founded by the famed Steve Irwin, on Australia's Sunshine Coast.
 Crikey!